 For the most part, traveller favourite countries in Africa are closed off to visitors, and may be for some time.
 That doesn’t mean all, nor does it mean forever, so here’s when each country is signalling they may be ready for visitors again, and which options are already open…

-Many countries in Africa are already welcoming visitors back, but that’s hardly the only part of the travel equation right now, in a covid-19 world.
-Even the countries which are open may require negative covid-19 testing, or quarantine on arrival, so each potential trip requires extra planning.
+Many countries in Africa are already welcoming visitors back, but that’s hardly the only part of the travel equation right now in a covid-19 world.
+Even the countries which are open may require negative covid-19 testing, or quarantine on arrival, so each potential trip requires extra planning, and a little bit of research.

-Additionally, each departure country may also have specific advice about travel right now, with some specify that only essential travel is advised, while others may require a quarantine upon return.
+Additionally, each departure country may also have specific advice about travel right now, with some specifying that only essential travel is advised for the time being, while others may require a quarantine upon return.

 Be sure to read up on the latest information before booking any travel, and always look to book with companies offering flexibility, if plans change.
 Since countries can change entry requirements or restrictions in a flash, be sure to read up on the latest updates for each country, up to the moments before travel.